MachineLearningBCAM/MRCs-for-Covariate-Shift-Adaptation/README.md

 ```

 In addition, the implementation of the proposed algorithm utilizes the MOSEK optimizer for which license can be downloaded from [here](https://www.mosek.com/products/academic-licenses/).

+## Support and Authors

+José I. Segovia-Martín

+jsegovia@bcamath.org

+Santiago Mazuelas

+smazuelas@bcamath.org

+Anqi Liu

+aliu@cs.jhu.edu

+## Citation

+If you find useful the code in your research, please include explicit mention of our work in your publication with the following corresponding entry in your bibliography:

+[1] José I. Segovia-Martín, S. Mazuelas, A. Liu "Double-Weighting for Covariate Shift Adaptation".
+Proceedings of the 40th International Conference on Machine Learning.
+PMLR, 2023.

+The corresponding BiBTeX citation is given below:

+@inproceedings{SeMaLi2023,
+  title={Double-Weighting for Covariate Shift Adaptation},
+  author={Segovia-Martin, José I. and Mazuelas, Santiago and Liu, Anqi},
+  booktitle={International Conference on Machine Learning},
+  pages={30439--30457},
+  year={2023},
+  organization={PMLR}
+}